grilo/citadel/docs/customizethebuild.rst

 Examples
 ++++++++

-These aren't necessarily the best examples in the world, they're simply to showcase the possibilities of standard configurations required for relatively complex lifecycles.
+Showcase of the possibilities when performing a configuration for applications with relatively complex lifecycles.

 Android APK
 -----------